Africa’s coolest fashion designers will soon have their clothes in a store near you

 When you visit a chic shopping area–say, the Meatpacking District in New York or the Champs Élysée in Paris–you’ll find the best-known luxury brands of our time, from Chanel to Tory Burch.
 The vast majority were founded by white designers, with a distinctly Western point of view.

 Amira Rasool thinks this is a problem; she’s on a mission to help African designers to take their place among their American and European counterparts.
 Four years ago, she launched The Folklore, a marketplace that curates top African designers, like Ahluwalia or Thebe Magugu.
-But now the company is expanding beyond single item sales, and will soon be unveiling a new platform called The Folklore Connect that makes it easy for retailers to place bulk orders from these designers to get their clothes in front of new customers.
+But on September 7th, the company is expanding beyond single item sales, and will soon be unveiling a new platform called The Folklore Connect that makes it easy for retailers to place bulk orders from these designers to get their clothes in front of new customers.

 Rasool grew up loving fashion and once aspired to become a fashion journalist.
 But when she attended Rutgers University, she become interested in African studies, and went on to the University of Cape Town to pursue a masters in the field.
 Over time, it occurred to her that she could bring her two passions together.
 “I studied iconic figures like James Baldwin and W.E.B.
 Dubois, these radical figures who dedicated their life’s work to the social and economic futures of Black people,” she says.
 “I saw an opportunity to amplify the voice and conditions of Black people by helping African designers increase exports from the continent.”